Holly-Horwood/keto_pantry/README.md

 **Shop Page**

+User must be logged on to access the shop page, if they are not logged in the site will redirect them to the login page.
 On a smaller device like a mobile phone all products will display vertically one by one and on larger devices they will show as a Bootstrap card-deck side by side up to 6 across at a time.
 Each card shows an image of the product and below that are the product details, price and input field where the user can select a quantity, clicking the add button will add the product to their shopping cart.
 On any pages other than the home/index page "Keto Pantry" can be clicked for quick access to the home/index page.

 **Cart Page**